Coprinopsis cinerea: Molecular cloning

 Coprinopsis cinerea can be transformed with exogenous DNA by transformation when the fungus is a protoplast.
 It was found that disrupting (knockout or RNAi silencing) ku70 homologue can increase gene targeting via increased homologous recombination.
 Either protoplasts derived from oidia or vegetative mycelium can be used, however, gene targeting was found to be higher by 2% (based on phenotyping) when using vegetative mycelium.
 Otherwise, insertion of integrative vectors ectopically and with small homologous regions can be used, likely with low transformation efficiency.

 Earlier, REMI (restriction enzyme-mediated integration) could be used to insert exogenous DNA into the chromosome to produce mutant strains.
 This relies on inserting exogenous DNA and restriction enzymes into the protoplast cell, allowing for the enzymes to cut the chromosome at specific sites which match those sites used to produce linearized plasmid DNA with the gene of interest; subsequently, host enzymes ligate the cut sites and thus produce integrated heterologous, exogenous DNA.
 Although successful, undesirable mutations are likely.
 Chemical mutagenesis (also random) can also be done.
-Phenotype selection of the inability to fruit can indict that insertion led to disruption of vital genes.
+Phenotype selection of the inability to fruit can indicate that insertion led to disruption of vital genes.
 All in all, homologous recombination provides more specificity when creating a mutant strain.
 Depending on the mutant, auxotrophy markers (requires lost gene to be inserted) or prototrophy (when causing essential gene deletion) be used for selection.